-It is a given that the element of security arises when considering how to set up remote connectivity.
+It is a given that security issues arise when setting up remote connectivity.
 So, we have put together this article covering the fundamentals of remote monitoring and outlining the issues with security when using an open network.

 Remote monitoring